 28 February–6 March: Sitges Carnival, Catalonia

-This Sitges carnival is the event where anything goes, in what you’d expect from one of the gay capitals of Europe.
-With wild partying launched by Jueves Lardero (Fat Thursday), there’s also a drag queen show and an enormous feast of local dishes.
+This Sitges carnival is the event where anything goes in one of the gay capitals of Europe.
+With wild partying launched by Jueves Lardero (Fat Thursday), there’s also a drag queen show and an enormous feast.
 The two main parades come through the town and the partying continues through the night.
 The names alone — Extermination and Debauchery Parades — are a clue to the extravagance of the event, so don’t dress down.
 Extra night buses and trains for the event can get you back into Barcelona if you’re not staying over.

 1–19 March: Las Fallas Festival, Valencia

-High-tech giant-size ninots (puppets or dolls) are shaped into traditional figures or even modern cultural icons such as Shrek and President Obama at the Las Fallas festival, which was added to the UNESCO Cultural Heritage List in 2016.
+High-tech giant-size ninots (puppets or dolls) are shaped into traditional figures or even modern cultural icons such as Shrek and President Obama at the Las Fallas festival.
+The festival was added to the UNESCO Cultural Heritage List in 2016.
 The creations are on display all over the city before being burned in one of the many bonfires, which takes place amid much partying.
-This year, more than 800 Fallas monuments will be bursting with humour and satire, fireworks, music and tradition.
+This year, more than 800 Fallas monuments will be bursting with humor and satire, fireworks, music, and tradition.

 14–21 April: Holy Week (Semana Santa), Seville